 There are an overwhelming number of places to choose from for a safari in South Africa.
 Not all are created equal and are family-friendly.
-Some lodges welcome children 6 years of age and older while others children have to be 12 years of age and older.
-I chose Naledi Game Lodges for our family safari as I had been there a few times and enjoyed the intimate atmosphere and South African family owned safari lodge.
+Some lodges welcome children 6 years of age and older while other lodges require children to be 12 years of age and older.
+I chose Naledi Game Lodges for our family safari as I had been there a few times and enjoyed the intimate atmosphere and South African family-owned safari lodge.
 My sons were 4 and 9 years old at the time and were welcome on all the game drives.

 What I love about a safari in a private reserve: